angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 First of all, why would you ever want to cast Doomsday and then pass the turn?
 The answer is simple: when you can't win otherwise.
-It should be clear that pass-the-turn piles open you up to some risk by allowing the opponent to untap, but they can still be wuite powerful.
+It should be clear that pass-the-turn piles open you up to some risk by allowing the opponent to untap, but they can still be quite powerful.

 One of the main uses of pass-the-turn piles is to become immune to discard.
 Under the right conditions, you can cast Doomsday, pass, and untap with all the